 Hawaiian Pork Sliders are perfect to serve for Super Bowl Sunday.
 Add some Sunshine to your Super Bowl Party with these super tasty pork sliders.
 Everyone loves sliders served on Hawaiian Sweet Rolls.
 This recipe is fantastic and you’ll be surprised at just how fast they are gobbled up.
-Serve Hawaiian pork sliders on Hawaiian sweet rolls with creamy cole slaw.
+Serve Hawaiian pork sliders on sweet rolls with creamy cole slaw.
 How good does that sound!

 Kings Hawaiian Rolls